deviceinsight/kafkactl/README.md

 #### zsh

-create file with completions:
+Create file with completions:

 ```bash
 mkdir ~/.zsh-completions
 kafkactl completion zsh > ~/.zsh-completions/_kafkactl
 ```

-to auto-load completion on zsh startup, edit `~/.zshrc`:
+To auto-load completion on zsh startup, edit `~/.zshrc`:
 ```bash
 # folder of all of your autocomplete functions
 fpath=($HOME/.zsh-completions $fpath)